FabianSchuetze/weakly-supervised/README.md

 Install
 -------
-Please isntall the library via pip with the `setup.py` file.
-Please not that at the moment there is not yet a `requirements.txt` file which helps with the dependencies.
-That will be added soon.
+Please install the dependencies of the module with `pip install -r requirements.txt`.
+Then, install the library with `python setup.py build develop`.
+The installation was tested successfully with the AWS deep learning instaces at Ubuntu 18.04.